 If you would prefer a summer holiday in Canada, you can still see polar bears out on the tundra or along coastal rocks during the summer months.

 In October and November, which are the best times for you to go polar bear watching, the average temperatures in Northern Canada are very cold.

 In October the ClimaTemps website says the average temperature is -1.4 °C, while in November it will drop down to -12.5°C.

 What to pack: Lots of layers of clothing, including an insulated parka/waterproof jacket, insulated boots, gloves, woollen hat, snow boots and snow/ski trousers.

 The summer months in Churchill are a lot warmer compared to the winter.
 June sees an average temperature of 6.1°C, July 11.8°C and 11.3 °C in August.

-What to pack: Waterproof jacket, hiking boots, shorts, trousers, sun cream, insect repellent and a hat.
+What to pack: Waterproof jacket, warm layer, hiking boots, shorts, trousers, sun cream, insect repellent and a hat.

 Facts about polar bears